ClickHouse/clickhouse-docs/docs/en/guides/developer/deduplication.md

 - The actual removal of duplicate rows occurs during the merging of parts
 - Your queries need to allow for the possibility of duplicates

+ClickHouse provides free training on deduplication and many other topics.
+The [Deduplication training course](https://learn.clickhouse.com/visitor_catalog_class/show/1050521/?utm_source=clickhouse&utm_medium=docs) is a good place to start.

 ## Options for deduplication

 Deduplication is implemented in ClickHouse using the following table engines: